 If you have multiple student loans, you might be able to combine them into one loan with a fixed rate.
 The rate will be based on the average interest rate of all your loans that are being consolidated.
 This will help to create one monthly payment for you and simplify your repayment process.

 If you declare Chapter 7 or Chapter 13 bankruptcy and demonstrate that repayment would impose undue hardship on your dependents, your federal student loans may be forgiven.
 However, this is not guaranteed and is decided on in bankruptcy court.
 Your creditors can challenge this request.
 Bankruptcy will negatively affect your credit score and financial situation over time and is not recommended unless it is a last resort.

 IBR can be beneficial for people who are struggling to make their minimum student loan payments.
 IBR allows borrowers to decrease their monthly payments by spreading out the payments to up to 25 years.
 This option isn’t for everyone, and there are other options for people who want to decrease or defer their payments.

 Tips for Handling Debt

-- Consider talking to a financial advisor about the best way to manage student loan and other debt.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool can match you with up to three local financial advisors, and you can choose the one who is best for you.
-If you’re ready, get started now.
+- Consider talking to a financial advisor about the best way to manage student loans and other debt.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/Mark Chilton, ©iStock.com/AndreyPopov, ©iStock.com/Moussa81